Skip to main content

 Tools are functions that Process Copilot can call to complete a task.
 Each tool has its own tool arguments and those arguments will differ between tools.

+Other times you might want to "fix" the tool behavior.
 For example, you might have the requirement from your customer to always display a fixed table with fixed columns and specific sorting when users ask for an "overview of invoices".
 In this example, you would create a customized instance of the display_table tool where you "fix" this behavior using arguments.

 Warning